NSTechBytes/BlurInput/README.md

 Plugin=BlurInput
 MeterName=MeterInputField
 Cursor=|
+FormatMultiline=1  ;This will format the multiline text into one line.
 Password= (0,1)
 Multiline= (0,1) ;When Using Multiline Use CTRL+ENTER for submit Text otherwise use only ENTER.
 Limit= (0 for not Limit fix)